security-companion/security-awareness-training/security-awareness-training-en.md

 - Hacker attacks on companies and organizations have increased significantly lately
 - All technical safeguards are useless if the people who operate them bypass security measures consciously or unconsciously
-- Employees of an organization are often the weakest link in the chain.
+- Employees of an organization are often the weakest link in the chain
-- This presentation is intended to equip employees for the future and to raise security awareness.
+- This presentation is intended to equip employees for the future and to raise security awareness

 ---